Robust Tool Use via Fission-GRPO: Learning to Recover from Execution Errors: Abstract

 \section{Abstract}

-Large language models (LLMs) can call tools effectively, yet they remain brittle in multi-turn execution: following a tool call error, smaller models often degenerate into repetitive invalid re-invocations, failing to interpret error feedback and self-correct.
-This brittleness hinders reliable real-world deployment, where the execution errors are inherently inevitable during tool interaction procedures.
-We identify a key limitation of current approaches: standard reinforcement learning (RL) treats errors as sparse negative rewards, providing no guidance on \textit{how} to recover, while pre-collected synthetic error-correction datasets suffer from distribution mismatch with the model's on-policy error modes.
-To bridge this gap, we propose \textsc{Fission-GRPO}, a framework that converts execution errors into corrective supervision within the RL training loop.
-Our core mechanism \textit{fissions} each failed trajectory into a new training instance by augmenting it with diagnostic feedback from a finetuned Error Simulator, then resampling recovery rollouts on-policy.
+Large language models (LLMs) can call tools effectively, yet they remain brittle in multi-turn execution: after a tool-call error, smaller models often fall into repetitive invalid re-invocations instead of interpreting the feedback and recovering.
+This failure mode persists because current training paradigms do not explicitly teach models how to recover from execution errors.
+In particular, standard reinforcement learning (RL) collapses rich failure experience into sparse negative rewards, while pre-collected error-correction datasets become mismatched to the policy's evolving failure modes.
+To bridge this gap, we propose \textsc{Fission-GRPO}, a framework that converts execution errors into on-policy corrective supervision within the RL training loop.
+Our core mechanism \textit{fissions} each failed trajectory into a new training instance by augmenting it with diagnostic feedback from a fine-tuned Error Simulator, then resampling multiple recovery rollouts on-policy.
 This enables the model to learn from the precise errors it makes during exploration, rather than from static, pre-collected error cases.
-On the BFCL v4 Multi-Turn, \textsc{Fission-GRPO} improves the error recovery rate of Qwen3-8B by 5.7\% absolute, crucially, yielding a 4\% overall accuracy gain (42.75\%\,$\rightarrow$\,46.75\%) over GRPO and outperforming specialized tool-use agents.
+On BFCL v4 Multi-Turn, \textsc{Fission-GRPO} improves the error recovery rate of Qwen3-8B by 5.7\% absolute and overall accuracy by 4.0\% (from 42.75\% to 46.75\%), outperforming both RL baselines and specialized tool-use agents.
+The method further generalizes to TAU-Bench and TAU2-Bench, achieving leading results across most settings with gains up to +17.4\%.\footnote{Our code is available at \url{https://github.com/zxzadm/Fission-GRPO}.}